RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

                  'keywords <keywords>; found "<token>"'
 #ErrorText.25.2= 'CALL OFF must be followed by one of the',
                  'keywords <keywords>; found "<token>"'
-#ErrorText.25.3= "SIGNAL ON must be followed by one of the',
+#ErrorText.25.3= 'SIGNAL ON must be followed by one of the',
                  'keywords <keywords>; found "<token>"'
 #ErrorText.25.4= 'SIGNAL OFF must be followed by one of the',
                  'keywords <keywords>; found "<token>"'